What FATF Actually Said About the Companies That Build the Rails

 - FATF Recommendation 15 defines a VASP by four specific activities — software infrastructure providers meet none of them.

-- Non-custodial, fixed-fee SaaS architecture sits structurally outside the VASP perimeter under current guidance.
+- Non-custodial, usage-based SaaS architecture sits structurally outside the VASP perimeter under current guidance.

 - Operators deploying on Fexr infrastructure retain their own compliance obligations — this briefing helps them understand the distinction.